-At Marin and Barrett, Inc., our experienced team of Rhode Island Criminal Defense Attorneys have defended thousands of criminal cases including individuals charged with prostitution, pandering, and procurement of sexual conduct for a fee throughout the State of Rhode Island.
+At the Marin, Barrett, and Murphy Law Firm, our experienced team of Rhode Island Criminal Defense Attorneys have defended thousands of criminal cases including individuals charged with prostitution, pandering, and procurement of sexual conduct for a fee throughout the State of Rhode Island.
 Our effective and proven criminal defense strategies have helped many of our clients facing prostitution related charges stay out of jail, avoid a criminal convictions, and oftentimes leave the criminal justice system with no criminal record at all.

 Rhode Island Prostitution Lawyers